 11. National Gallery of Modern Art

 Delhi has always been a solace for art lovers, the beatific architecture of NGMA will not only take you away in a world that is far different from the hustle bustle of Delhi Street.
 This place is a delight for art lovers.
-While exploring the nook and corner of NGMA, praising the artwork of other artists, buy some postcard and memoirs from the museum shop.
+While exploring the nook and corner of NGMA, praising the artwork of other artists, buy some postcards and memoirs from the museum shop.
 These keepsakes will keep your memory alive and fresh.

 Closest metro station- Khan Market (Violet Line)